Skip to main content

 Insights

-Operating an electric fleet brings a new set of challenges and responsibilities for businesses, including how to manage EV charging.
+Operating an electric fleet brings a new set of challenges and responsibilities for businesses, including how to manage EV charging and battery health.
 An overlooked consequence of inadequate EV charge management is overcharging your battery.

 Overcharging occurs when an electric vehicle’s battery is charged beyond its maximum recommended capacity.
 Today’s EVs have battery management systems that are designed to prevent overcharging, which help avert potential safety hazards.
 However, faulty charging equipment, user error, or simply sub-optimal charging practices could still result in overcharging your EV battery.